Monthly number of adults receiving services provided by adult services

 The data has been verified with local authorities prior to publication.
 Subsequent months will undergo the validation process described above.
 Due to the short timescales involved in the collection and publication of the dataset, revisions may be made to the published dataset where errors have been identified post-publication.

-The Social Services Capacity and Demand dataset is produced from local authority administrative data and published as official statistics in development.
+The Social Services Capacity and Planning dataset is produced from local authority administrative data and published as official statistics in development.
 These new statistics are undergoing a development as we work towards production under the standards of the Code of Practice for Statistics.

 Any missing data is imputed using the provider’s value from the preceding month, ensuring continuity in national totals and supporting ongoing analytical use.
 The process of data reporting can vary between local authorities, with many in the process of adopting new reporting tools; this could lead to some delays and/or errors in data submissions.